“Strange as it may seem, they give ball players nowadays very peculiar names…”

 Response to Peary’s Review:

-As Peary notes, Abbott and Costello’s first period piece together contains “several of their most famous routines.”
+As Peary notes, while Abbott and Costello’s first period piece “isn’t slickly made” it contains “several of their most famous routines” and remains an “excellent A&C sampler.”
 The storyline is innocuous but relatively enjoyable, and — most importantly — never interferes with the ongoing litany of gags.
-Unlike Peary, I didn’t find the “shaving scene” especially funny; however, I was tickled pink by countless other hilarious moments (see below).
+Unlike Peary, I didn’t find the scene in which Costello is “hanging over the side of the boat in order to spy on bad guys through their porthole” and ends up causing the “heavily lathered Joe Sawyer” to look into the porthole, “think it’s a mirror,” and “begin to shave off the lather” particularly funny.

 Redeeming Qualities: